 In 2017, the orchestra heads to South America with Marin Alsop on the podium.

-In the summer of 2016, Carnegie Hall’s Weill Music Institute will launch NYO2, a two-week, intensive summer training program for outstanding young American instrumentalists ages 14–17.
+Now in its second season, NYO2 will offer a three-week, intensive summer training program for outstanding young American instrumentalists ages 14–17.
 Learn more

 Founder Patrons: Blavatnik Family Foundation; Nicola and Beatrice Bulgari; The Horace W. Goldsmith Foundation; Marina Kellen French and the Anna-Maria and Stephen Kellen Foundation; The Harold W. McGraw, Jr. Family Foundation; Ronald O. Perelman; Robertson Foundation; Beatrice Santo Domingo; Robert F. Smith; Sarah Billinghurst Solomon and Howard Solomon; and Joan and Sanford I. Weill and the Weill Family Foundation.

-Additional funding has been provided by the Jack Benny Family Foundation for Music Education; Andrew and Margaret Paul; and Jolyon Stern and Nelle Nugent.
+Additional funding has been provided by The Jack Benny Family Foundation; Andrew and Margaret Paul; and Jolyon Stern and Nelle Nugent.